simon-ohara/articles/create-chromiumos-usb-using-osx.md

-# Installing Chromium OS on an old laptop
+# Installing ChromiumOS on an old laptop

 The old laptop I was installing on was a [Toshiba Satellite C660D](http://www.toshiba.co.uk/discontinued-products/satellite-c660d-19x/)

 ## Creating the Bootable Flash Drive

+The first step is to create a bootable flash drive of ChromiumOS so that we can configure it for the old laptop.

+### Get a ChromiumOS Image

 1. Install [p7zip](http://superuser.com/a/667076/402128)